Russia to U.S.: talk to us on Syria or risk 'unintended incidents'

 Russian naval exercises in the eastern Mediterranean were long-planned and in accordance with international law, he said.

-A source close to the Russian navy told Reuters a squadron of five Russian ships equipped with guided missiles had set off to conduct manoeuvres in Syrian waters.
+A source close to the Russian navy told Reuters a squadron of five Russian ships equipped with guided missiles had set off to conduct maneuvers in Syrian waters.

 Russia has given notice of several rounds of navy drills with rocket firing tests in the sea off Syria from Sept.
 8 to Oct.
 7, according to Cypriot aviation authorities and international governmental databases of notices for airmen.
 Some flight paths will be temporarily closed.